raganwald-deprecated/homoiconic/2008-12-18/called_by_name.md

 	    lambda { default_value() }
 	)

-We have just implemented the [Try.these](http://www.prototypejs.org/api/utility/try-these "Prototype JavaScript framework:  Utility Methods.Try.these") function from the Prototype Javascript library.
+We have just implemented the [Try.these](http://www.prototypejs.org/api/utility/try-these "Prototype JavaScript framework:  Utility Methods.Try.these") function from the Prototype JavaScript library.

 This technique gets us almost all of what we want for this common case of wanting to work around call-by-value semantics.
 As you can surmise from the fact that it has a name, it is not some newfangled shiny toy idea, it goes back to ALGOL 60, where it was known as call-by-name.
 (PHP has something called "Call By Name," but it has a lot more in common with C++ references than it does with ALGOL parameter passing.)